adshares/installer/README.md

 <h3 align="center"><small>(DEPRECATED) Adshares / Installer</small></h3>

 ## Quick Start (on Ubuntu 18.04)
+Project is DEPRECATED due to incompatible changes in other modules.

 > ### Prerequisites
 > - Existing ADS account (with credentials)
 > - A clean Ubuntu/Bionic install